REV. SCOTT RUDOLPH

-Phil Miscovich and his wife, Jennifer Egan, and daughter, Ellie, have been UUFCO members since 2015.
+Phil Miscovich and his family have been UUFCO members since 2015.
 Phil feels extremely grateful to have the opportunity to play piano regularly at the church.
 He has been teaching in secondary education since 1998, and tries to find as much time to make music as possible.

 Born in Texas, Parker ended up in Bend after hopping on a one way flight to New Zealand and then thru-hiking the Pacific Crest Trail.
 He feels that the Pacific Northwest has been a fitting adjustment from the excess flannel in his closet.
 His previous life revolved around music and he has been lucky to have been a French horn player in many incredible ensembles and orchestras and toured in a drum and bugles corps.
 After a music degree, he pursued a Master’s in architecture but was cut short by burnout and wanderlust, hence the hiking and one way flight business.
 After spending some years travelling and building climbing walls for a living, he can now be found happily taking care of the UUFCO home while blasting Americana or Mahler over the fantastic sound system.